neu-se/CS4530-Spring-2024/tutorials/week1-getting-started.md

 ## Installation Steps (Linux / Mac)

-1. Run either `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash` or If `wget` is installed then run `wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash`.
+1. Run either `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash` or If `wget` is installed then run `wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash`.
-2. Close and reopen a terminal.
+2. Close and reopen the active terminal.
+> Note: You can also restart your terminal by running `source ~/.bashrc` or `source ~/.zshrc` depending on your shell.
 3. Verify nvm is working by entering `command -v nvm`.
 If your terminal prints out `nvm`, it should be working.
 If you see `nvm: command not found` or no feedback, open a new terminal and trying again or restart from step 1.
+4. Install the required version of Node.js by typing `nvm install 18`.
+> Note: While the LTS of node is 20, we are using 18 for this class (and has been tested on node version 18).

+### Installing NVM when using the fish terminal (Linux / Mac)
+> Note: When using the Fish terminal, [`nvm.fish`](https://github.com/jorgebucaran/nvm.fish) should be used to install nvm.
+> This is not a fish wrapper for nvm rather it is written from scratch using fish.
+> Current version of NVM is not supported on terminals that are running fish or have installed fish in the past.

+1. Install nvm.fish using Fisher: `fisher install jorgebucaran/nvm.fish`
+2. Restart fish by entering `fish` in your active terminal
+3. Verify nvm is working by entering `nvm -v`
-4. Install the latest LTS (Long term supported, as opposed to the "development") version of Node.js by typing `nvm install 18`.
+4. Install the required version of Node.js by typing `nvm install 18`.

 *Working with MacOS M1 Silicon*: If you have macOS on M1 Silicon 2022, you can find instructions [here](https://benscheer.medium.com/how-to-install-nvm-and-node-on-macos-m1-silicon-in-2022-172fba82d92f).